Lawrence Phillips

 Lawrence Lamond Phillips (May 12, 1975 – January 13, 2016) was an American professional football running back who played in the National Football League (NFL) for three seasons.
 A highly touted college prospect, Phillips' professional career was cut short by legal troubles that continued up until his death.

-Phillips won the 1995 Orange Bowl and the 1996 Fiesta Bowl playing college football for the Nebraska Cornhuskers, which led to him being selected sixth overall in the 1996 NFL draft by the St. Louis Rams.
-However, his frequent legal problems and inconsistent performances resulted in the Rams releasing him near the end of the 1997 season.
+Phillips played college football for the Nebraska Cornhuskers, earning second-team All-American honors in 1994 while winning the 1995 Orange Bowl and the 1996 Fiesta Bowl.
+He was selected sixth overall in the 1996 NFL draft by the St. Louis Rams, but frequent legal problems and inconsistent performances led to his release near the end of the 1997 season.
 After playing only two games for the Miami Dolphins, Phillips pursued a comeback with the San Francisco 49ers in 1999, but was released due to questions over his work ethic.
 He last played professionally in the Canadian Football League (CFL) for two seasons with the Montreal Alouettes and Calgary Stampeders.
 With the Alouettes in 2002, Phillips was named an All-Star and won the Grey Cup before further legal problems and work ethic concerns ended his career the next season.

 Remaining in trouble with the law, Phillips was serving a 31-year sentence on assault convictions when he was charged in 2015 with murdering his cellmate.
 While awaiting trial, he was found dead in solitary confinement, which was ruled a suicide.